 Deploying RPA removes this frightening possibility from the equation.
 By definition, RPA requires technologists and non-technical employees to work hand-in-hand.
 The whole team is involved in identifying processes ripe for automation and rethinking them so the automated processes don’t simply speed up outdated ways of doing things, but actually improve business processes.

 2. Collaboration between employees and customers

-That’s because to create bots that automate a process, you have to think through the process carefully.
+Automating an end-to-end process often forces employees to collaborate, including employees who never before had any reason to interact with each other.
+That’s because to create bots that automate a process, you have to think through the process careful.
 What’s the current way of doing something?
 How many humans are involved?
 From which departments?
-Is the current way of doing things the best way of doing things, or have you just “always done it this way”?
+Is the current way of doing things the best method, or are you doing it out of habit and convenience?

-4. Collaboration between troubleshooters and problem-solvers
+4. Collaboration between trouble-shooters and problem-solvers

 5. Collaboration between employees and bots

-That’s because as processes become more complicated and multifaceted, human judgment will often be needed at some point — or multiple points — in the process.
-Bots will perform their share of a task, pass it onto a human, who will then pass it back to a bot to take another action — thinking, making a choice, deciding on a course of behavior — that only a human can do.
+As RPA deployments increase and businesses accrue experience with their bots, automated processes become increasingly complex, and will require hybrid workforces, human and digital workers.
+That’s because, as processes become more complicated and multifaceted, human judgement will often be needed.
+Bots perform their share of the task, pass it onto a human, who will then return it back to a bot for another action.
+Thinking, making a choice, deciding on a course of behaviors: that only a human can do.
 We’ll see more and more of these bot-human collaborations the more deeply RPA becomes embedded in businesses.